afontana1/critical-thinking/course_outline/course10-Scientific Reasoning/README.md

 1. **Theories, Laws, and Models**

    * Theories as **structured networks of claims**; models as **specific representations** (mathematical, statistical, computational). ([Wikipedia][18])
-   * Theory–observation interdependence: how instruments, operational definitions, and modeling assumptions shape data (bridging to your Data Literacy and Model Thinking courses).
+   * Theory–observation interdependence: how instruments, operational definitions, and modeling assumptions shape data (bridging to the Data Literacy and Model Thinking courses).

 2. **Theoretical Virtues**